 The vast majority of data that businesses deal with these days is unstructured.
 In fact, IDG Research estimates that 85% of all data will be unstructured by 2025.
 There are huge insights to be gathered from this data, but they’re hard to draw out.

-Once you learn how to break down unstructured data and analyze it, however, you can perform unstructured data analytics automatically, with little need for human input.
+Once you learn how to break down unstructured data and analyze it using AI tools, however, you can gain valuable insights, with little need for human input.

 Unstructured text data goes beyond just numerical values and facts, into thoughts, opinions, and emotions.
 It can be analyzed to provide both quantitative and qualitative results: follow market trends, monitor brand reputation, understand the voice of the customer (VoC), and more.

 Read on to learn how to analyze unstructured data.

 Unstructured data analytics tools use machine learning to gather and analyze data that has no pre-defined framework – like human language.
 Natural language processing (NLP) allows software to understand and analyze text for deep insights, much as a human would.

 Unstructured data analysis can help your business answer more than just the “What is happening?” of numbers and statistics and go into qualitative results to understand, “Why is this happening?”